omermazar/Colony-Exit-Bat-Simulation/readme.txt

 1.1.
 Extract the contents of the .rar archive to a local folder (e.g., C:\BatModel\).

 2. Launch the MATLAB GUI
 2.1.
-Open MATLAB®.
+Open MATLABÂ®.
 2.2.
-In the Command Window, set the current path to the folder where the files were extracted: (e.g., cd(‘c:\BatModel\’) 2.3.
+In the Command Window, set the current path to the folder where the files were extracted: (e.g., cd(â€˜c:\BatModel\â€™) 2.3.
 Run the GUI by typing: BatGUI1
 2.4.
 A Graphical User Interface that controls and executes the simulation will be opened: